Mrs4s/argv/README.md

 # argv

 Extremely minimalistic argument parser for Go CLI apps.
-There is only a single function `Parse` that returns a map[string]string of all key/value pairs for arguments provided.
+There is only a single function `Parse` that returns a struct of all key/value pairs for arguments provided in addition to any arguments provided without corresponding keys.

 ## Rules